 From your description, I’m going to assume you mean that all this is happening within Internet Explorer, though similar features are present in other browsers (as well as other applications).

 Become a Patron of Ask Leo! and go ad-free!

 A lot of people get bit by this one.
-Here’s Internet Explorer normally (showing the current contents of https://askleo.com), displaying its menu and toolbar as normal:
+Here’s Internet Explorer (showing the current contents of https://askleo.com), displaying its menu and toolbar as normal:

 The Internet Explorer Menu Bar